KrawMire/profitocracy-maui/README.md

 ### 💼 Profile

-Profile is an entity that tracks all of your expenses in a single place.
-It also calculates amounts for main, secondary and saving expenses, your every day expenses and expenses by categories.
+A **Profile** represents all your financial activity in one place.
+It tracks your expenses and calculates amounts for primary, secondary, and savings expenses.
+Additionally, it provides insights into your daily spending as well as categorized expenses for better organization.

 ### 🧾 Transaction

-Transaction is a unit of moving funds.
-It could be an income (salary, for example) or expense (food, apartments) operation.
-If it is expense operation your will need to specify the type of this expense - main, secondary or saving, - and its amount.
-Optionally, you can specify also spending category (`None` by default), description and date of this transaction.
+A **Transaction** is an operation that moves funds.
+It can either be an **income** (e.g., your salary) or an **expense** (e.g., groceries, rent).
+For expense transactions, you’ll need to specify:
+- The **type** of expense: primary, secondary, or savings.
+- The **amount** spent.

+You can also optionally provide additional details such as:
+- **Spending category** (default is "None").
+- **Description** of the transaction.
+- **Date** of the operation.

-### 💵 Actual amount and planned amount of expenses
+### 💵 Actual and Planned Amounts of Expenses

-Almost everything that you can see at Home screen is an expense.
-Expense, in terms of Profitocracy, is an entity with two values: *actual amount* and *plannedAmount*.
-Actual amount is your actual amount of spending of any type or category.
+In Profitocracy, most of the data displayed on the **Home Screen** revolves around expenses.
+An **expense** is represented by two key values:
+- **Actual Amount:** The real amount of money spent for a specific type or category.
-Planned amount is a planned by Profitocracy amount of money that you should not go beyond for every category or type.
+- **Planned Amount:** The amount Profitocracy suggests as your spending limit for each category or type.

+This balance between actual and planned amounts helps you stay in control of your financial goals.

 ### 📊 Category

-Category is a special aggregation unit for your transactions.
-You can specify its name and planned amount for a month while creation process at **Settings** screen.
-Then you will be able to track them at **Home** screen.
-If you have not specified planned amount for the category, Profitocracy will just calculate and show you the total amount of expenses for the category while current month.
+A **Category** is a grouping tool for your transactions.
+Each category can be customized with:
+- A **name** (e.g., Food, Entertainment).
+- An optional **planned amount** for the month (set during creation on the **Settings Screen**).

+Once created, you can track your category-wise spending on the **Home Screen.**

+- If a planned amount is set, Profitocracy compares your spending against it for better tracking.
+- If no planned amount is defined, the app simply displays the total expenses for the category during the ongoing month.

 # Installation